 And I wonder why I feel so tired and run down all the time.
 Seriously?!?

-I actually do have a method to avoid going through this, and I kick myself every time I don’t use it.
-What can I do to avoid repeating endless days of crawling through the week to make it to Friday?
+I actually do have a secret weapon to avoid going through this, and I kick myself every time I don’t use it.
+What is it you ask?
 Prepping ahead of time.

 I know that answer is not the least bit exciting or sexy, but it does work.
-When I take the time to do it, I’m more pleasant, relaxed, handle curve balls to the schedule better, look nicer, etc., etc.
+Whenever I take the time to plan ahead, then I’m more pleasant, relaxed and able to handle curve balls during the week.

-The idea is to do anything and everything that you can get done ahead of time, so that there’s less on your plate during the week.
-We are way too busy, and juggling work and kids just makes it worse.
+The idea is to do anything and everything that you can do ahead of time, so that there’s less on your plate during the week.
+Juggling work and kids is hard enough.
 So lighten your load.
-Your family will probably thank you because you’ll be less likely to snap into bitch mode over the littlest thing.
+Your family will thank you because you’ll be less likely to snap into bitch mode over the littlest thing.

 Here’s how I prep.
 Take whatever resonates with you and tweak it any way you see fit.
-Even if you just use one idea, I’m sure you will benefit.
+Even if you just use one idea, I’m sure you’ll see benefits.